 Those who hate God won’t receive the apostolic witness.
 Those who are called of God will receive the apostolic truth and witness concerning the Lord Jesus Christ, that is, His Person and work of salvation.
 This is the true Spirit of God.
 And he makes clear there is a differentiation, a spirit of truth and a spirit of error, which is based in response to that truth and witness!
 This is Christian orthodoxy!

-Further, the apostle gives clear warning in his second epistle about those who don’t actually confess Jesus Christ in this manner.
+Further, in his second epistle, the Apostle John gives clear warning about those who do not actually confess Jesus Christ in this manner.

 The growing willingness of many in the church to associate with men and women who can be categorized as “antichrists” is staggering.
 There may be some true things in what they say but do they really pass the test?